uzairarif1/uzairarif1/README.md

 ### LCMS (Law Chamber Management System)

-Law Chamber Management System (LCMS) is a web-based software that allows Law Chambers currently working in Pakistan to manage their workflow smoothly.
-The software also aims to provide the availability of legal documents and ability to consult documents during case preparation.
-It allows senior advocates to manage employees, clients, discuss legal documents using the system.
+Law Chamber Management System (LCMS) is a web-based software that allows Law Chambers to manage their workflow smoothly.
+It allows admin to manage employees, clients, discuss legal documents using the system.

 <br>

 ## Future Goals

-My aim is to become a full-stack developer, with a focus on the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+My aim is to become a full-stack developer, with a focus on Python.
 I aspire to master both front-end and back-end technologies, allowing me to build robust and scalable web applications.
-By gaining expertise in MERN, I aim to contribute to cutting-edge projects, solve complex problems, and create impactful software solutions that make a difference.
+By gaining expertise in Python, I aim to contribute to cutting-edge projects, solve complex problems, and create impactful software solutions that make a difference.

 <br>
 <!-- Get in Touch -->